 A: A few simple suggestions to get started with your fundraising can be found below.
 Click here for more fundraising ideas, or contact the AIDS Walk San Francisco office at 415.615.9255 (WALK).

 • Set up your team or individual fundraising web page.
 Then send out an email to friends, family members, and co-workers.
 Each email sent from your web page contains a link to sponsor you online with a credit card.
-Click here to learn more (coming soon!).
+Log into MyHQ to personalize your fundraising page!

 • Matching gift programs.
 Many companies have programs that match the contributions their employees give to a charitable organization.
 By utilizing the matching gift programs of your employer or your family and friends' employers, you can quickly double or triple your fundraising dollars.
 Ask your human resources representative about your employer's corporate giving policies and whether they have a matching gift program.